 Another way is to create an import transformation explicitly.
 You can select appropriate import transformation from the Start screen, or by going to menu Main (or Design) and pressing "Insert table or chart" button.

-Below are file import transformations available in EasyMorph:
+Below are file formats supported in EasyMorph:

 Example: US Census 2012

 Hint: To reduce clutter move tables to different tabs.
 To move a table to another tab create a new tab, then right-click the table tile bar and choose "Move to another tab", or press Ctrl+M.

 To load a few files drag them one after another into EasyMorph (one at a time), or create a separate import transformation for each file.
 One import transformation creates one table.
 You can later use "Append" transformation to concatenate them into one table, if needed.